exercism/website-copy/tracks/typescript/exercises/resister-color-duo/mentoring.md

 - The student should create an array containing the list of color strings.
 This should be `private` and `readonly`.

-- Look for an opportunity to put the access modifier `private` keyword in the contructor for the shorthand way of assigning it to an instance variable.
+- Look for an opportunity to put the access modifier `private` keyword in the constructor for the shorthand way of assigning it to an instance variable.

 - Ensure the student checks for the error case early on as to short-circuit the program as quickly as possible.